'The Bag Lady' helps keep homeless warm with winter jackets

 When she gives them out, she stresses the need to take care of each bag and hang onto it, and she said most recipients are responsible with theirs.

 Occasionally, someone will return a bag to St. John because their situation has improved and they no longer need a way to stay warm while sleeping outside.
-When that happens, St. John said she feels blessed to have the opportunity to help a person turn their life around.
+When that happens, St. John said she feels blessed to have the opportunity to help a person turn around their.

 Right now, The Bag Lady is a one-woman operation, but St. John hopes to expand the project.
 She has one woman lined up to join her soon, and she has her sights set on going beyond Kalispell to serve the rest of the valley.